 “Well, I’m Atienna, P,” Atienna said.
 She inclined her head in Sefu’s direction.
 “And this is Sefu.
 It’s very nice to be able to talk like this.”

-P studied her hesitantly before nodding once, almost sheepishly.
+P studied her hesitantly before nodding once again, almost sheepishly.
 “Where… from?”

 “Virgo.”
 She smiled a bit despite the sudden pang of homesickness that wracked her chest.
 Her mind started drifting to the letter in her hand.